 - it is necessary in order to provide service to the customer;

 - it is necessary to protect the legitimate interests of Exabytes and its customers;

 - it is required to cooperate with interception orders, warrants, or other legal process that Exabytes determines in its sole discretion to be valid and enforceable; and

 - it is necessary to provide to a law enforcement agency when the contents are inadvertently obtained by Exabytes and appear to pertain to the commission of a crime.

 Exabytes disclaims any intention to censor, edit or engage in ongoing review or surveillance of communications stored on or transmitted through its facilities by customers or others.
 Exabytes will, however, review, delete or block access to communications that may harm Exabytes, its customers or third parties.
 The grounds on which Exabytes may take such action include, but are not limited to, actual or potential violations of Exabytes policies.

-Exabytes may disclose your Personal Information to affiliated third parties that assist Exabytes in providing maintaining, evaluating, improving and providing the Website, the Services and any other Exabytes products and services.
+Exabytes may disclose your Personal Information to affiliated third parties and third party suppliers or service providers that assist Exabytes in providing, maintaining, valuating, and improving the Website, the Services and any other Exabytes products and services.
 Exabytes may disclose your Personal Information to affiliated third parties for the purposes of offering, marketing or advertising Exabytes products and services to you (such Exabytes products and services may reference, incorporate or include third-party products and services).
 In such an event, Exabytes will take reasonable measures to prevent such affiliated third parties from using your Personal Information for other purposes.